Contact number: 020 7806 4060

 Our experienced consultants specialise in laparoscopic gallbladder removal and provide expert, personalised care — from your initial consultation through to post-operative recovery — ensuring safe, effective treatment in one of London’s leading private hospitals.

-How Much Does Gallbladder Removal Surgery Cost?
+How Much Does Private Gallbladder Removal Surgery Cost?

 How to pay for your treatment